pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 **Only 22 IDs available**, use RX num to cycle through them.

-Telemetry enabled, extended limits available.
+Telemetry enabled, extended limits available and no channel mapping.
 Do not use DSM/AUTO to bind but DSM/R_1F instead.

 CH1|CH2|CH3|CH4|CH5|CH6|CH7
 ---|---|---|---|---|---|---